thingshappening-com/thingshappening-com.github.io/src/pages/chattanooga/guides/food-trucks.md

   </div>
   <br>
   <div>
-    <strong>Operating Hours and Locations:</strong> Rolling J's Mobile Bistro operates from Monday to Saturday, 11:00 AM to 3:00 PM.
+     Rolling J's Mobile Bistro operates from Monday to Saturday, 11:00 AM to 3:00 PM.
 However, as a food truck, its location can vary.
 The best way to keep track of its whereabouts and operating hours is by following their social media pages on <a href="https://www.facebook.com/RollingJsMobileBistro" target="_blank">Facebook</a> and <a href="https://www.instagram.com/rollingjsmobilebistro/" target="_blank">Instagram</a>.
   </div>
   <br>
   <div>